hellonico/lein-plugin-pdf/README.markdown

 The name of the resulting pdf file will be based on the name of the folder.

+### Support for project metadata
+You can add the following parameters in your ``project.clj`` file:
+* output-file: the name of the file to output
+* fonts-folder: the place to load font for the resulting PDF.
+Those fonts will be included in the resulting file
+* input-files: the source folder, or file to load templates from.
+If this points to a folder, this will include all the files in that folder.

 ### Support for utf-8

 You need to force the JVM to use the file encoding to handle encoding characters along those line: